splunk/public-o11y-docs/logs/set-up-logconnect.rst

 Set up Service account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-1. To configure a role in Splunk Enterprise for the Log Observer Connect service account, go to :guilabel:`Settings > Roles`.
+1. To configure a role in Splunk Enterprise for the Log Observer Connect service account, go to :guilabel:`Settings` then :guilabel:`Roles`.
 Select the role you want to use for the Log Observer Connect service account.
 The service account is a user role that can access the specific Splunk Enterprise indexes that you want your users to search in Log Observer Connect.

 2. On the :guilabel:`Indexes` tab in the :guilabel:`Included` column, deselect :guilabel:`*(All internal indexes)` and select the indexes that you want users to query in Log Observer Connect.